paezha/Spatial-Statistics-Course/Github Book/_book/09-Activity-Point-Pattern-Analysis-I.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-*1. Use `Fast_Food`, `Gas_Stands`, `Paez_Mart`, and `Toronto` to create density maps for the three point patterns.
+1.* Use `Fast_Food`, `Gas_Stands`, `Paez_Mart`, and `Toronto` to create density maps for the three point patterns.
 Select a quadrat size that you think is appropriate.

-*2. Use `Fast_Food.ppp`, `Gas_Stands`, and `Paez_Mart`, and the function `quadratcount` to calculate the number of events per quadrat.
+2.* Use `Fast_Food.ppp`, `Gas_Stands`, and `Paez_Mart`, and the function `quadratcount` to calculate the number of events per quadrat.
 Remember that you need to select the number of quadrats in the horizontal and vertical directions!

-*3 Use the function `table()` to examine the frequency of events per quadrat for each of the point patterns.
+3.* Use the function `table()` to examine the frequency of events per quadrat for each of the point patterns.

 4. Show your density maps to a fellow student.
 Did they select the same quadrat size?
 If not, what was their rationale for their size?